kdaily/aws-cli/proposals/pr-contrib-guide.md

 ## Examples

-This section provides detailed use cases that demonstrate deficiencies in the current feature request and pull request review process.
+This section provides detailed use cases that demonstrate limitations of the current feature request and pull request review process.

 ### Limited information on where and what to contribute